 Staying on top of the regulations and the idiosyncrasies of Ukrainian adoptions requires someone with firsthand knowledge of adoptions in Ukraine.
 Nightlight Christian Adoptions uses a facilitator in Ukraine to meet with key officials.
 Additionally, Nightlight is committed to helping families prepare for the adoption of children from Ukraine.
 Because Ukraine does not permit families to pre-identify a child before traveling, you will be identifying a child in-country.
 Our pre-adoption education requirements will help prepare you by providing information about developmental delays and health issues.
 Because of the nature of children in need of adoption from Ukraine, you will be learning about the adoption of children over 6 years old and/or children with special needs – and the resources you possess to parent such children.

-Ukraine adoption is a wonderful international adoption program for families desiring to adopt children (6 and above) or children with special needs ages 14 months and older.
+Ukraine adoption is a wonderful international adoption program for families desiring to adopt children (5 and above) or children with special needs ages 14 months and older.
 Many sibling groups are also available.
-The types of special needs include cleft palate/cleft lip, club foot, hole in the heart, orthopedic needs, and vision or hearing impairments; there are also more significant needs such as alcohol-related birth defects, Down Syndrome, and mental retardation.
-Many older children with only minor (and correctable health challenges are also in need of adoption (in the 3-5 age range, and even more in the 6-15 range).
+The types of special needs include HIV+, cleft palate/cleft lip, club foot, cerebral palsy, vision or hearing impairments; there are also more significant needs such as alcohol-related birth defects, Down Syndrome, and mental retardation.
+Many older children with only minor (and correctable health challenges are also in need of adoption (in the 6-15 range).
 Children who would otherwise have little hope for a future can have a better life with the emotional and physical security that a loving family can offer, along with the availability of excellent medical care in the United States.
-Sibling groups may be available.
+Sibling groups of 3 or more children are readily available.

 ELIGIBILITY TO ADOPT

-2. Submit your home study to SDAPRC and be registered.
+- Submit your home study to DAPRC and be registered.
 At this time, you will be given a date to submit your dossier.

-5. Once CIS has approved your adoption homestudy, you will receive your I-171H pre-approval notice.
+- Once USCIS has approved your petition, you will receive your I-171H pre-approval notice, which will complete your dossier paperwork.

-7. Your dossier will be hand delivered to the SDAPRC by the translator in Ukraine after all the documents are gathered, including your I-171H approval from CIS.
-Once your documents are submitted, they are reviewed and the facilitator will be notified that your dossier is in good order or if corrections need to be made.
+- Your dossier will be hand delivered to the DAPRC by our coordinator Once your documents are submitted, they are reviewed and the coordinator will be notified that your dossier is in good order or if corrections need to be made.
+DAPRC takes 21 business days for review process.

 You select your child once you are in the country.
-When you arrive in Kyiv (Kiev), an English-speaking representative will meet you.
-The next day you will go to the SDAPRC, where you will be given information about a child who is the same sex and approximate age that you requested.
-You will most likely see a picture of the child.
-Once you have identified a child to adopt and met with the child at his orphanage, you proceed in that region with the completion of the adoption.
-You will go to court and meet with a judge about one week after you have met with your child.
+When you arrive in Kyiv, an English-speaking representative will meet you.
+The next day you will go to the DAPRC, where you will be given information about a child who is the same sex and approximate age that you requested.
+You will see a picture of the child and his/her profile information.
+Once you have identified a child to adopt and met with the child at his/her orphanage, you proceed in that region with the completion of the adoption.
+You will go to court and meet with a judge about 4-6 weeks after you have met with your child.
 At this time, you will be required to have a 10-day-wait period.
 During this time you can go home or you can stay in Ukraine.
-You then receive your child, and your guide will make arrangements to get your child’s new birth certificate and Ukrainian passport, as well as file paperwork with the U.S. Embassy in Kiev for your child’s U.S. visa.
+You then receive your child, and our coordinator will help you arrange to get your child’s new birth certificate and Ukrainian passport, as well as file paperwork with the U.S. Embassy in Kyi for your child’s U.S. visa.
 This process takes about 1 week to 10 days.
-Usually you will stay almost 4 weeks in Ukraine for the entire adoption process or you could make two shorter trips.
+Usually you will stay almost 6-8 weeks in Ukraine for the entire adoption process or you could make two or even three shorter trips.

 Visit our Waiting Children Page